Continuous Bayesian Model Selection for Multivariate Causal Discovery

 Other methods first search for node orderings and then prune to ensure a DAG structure.
 CAM \citep{buhlmann2014cam} uses sparse regression to learn node neighbourhoods and searches for orderings that maximise a score.
 SCORE \citep{rolland2022score} learns the ordering based on the score function of ANM models with Gaussian noise and then prunes using sparse regression.
 NOGAM \citep{montagna2023causal} extends SCORE to arbitrary noise distributions.
 The above methods specifically rely on the ANM assumption.

-The Bayesian framework has previously been used for causal discovery, focusing on efficient sampling from the posterior over causal graphs. \citet{geiger2002parameter} use Bayesian linear Gaussian models but construct their model such that graphs in the same Markov equivalence class receive the same score.
+The Bayesian framework has previously been used for causal discovery but has typically focused on computing a posterior over causal structures to quantify uncertainty \citep{friedman2003being, heckerman2006bayesian}. \citet{geiger2002parameter} use Bayesian linear Gaussian models but construct their model such that graphs in the same Markov equivalence class receive the same score.
 Similarly, \citet{cundy2021bcd} also only consider posteriors over linear Gaussian models.
-DiBS \citep{lorch2021dibs} assumes Bayesian ANMs and parametrises the space of graphs using latent variables.
-Their method is able to output a fixed number of samples from the posterior over causal graphs. \citet{annadani2023bayesdag} also use sampling methods to sample from the posterior over ANM causal models but use a permutation based parametrisation of the graph \citep{charpentier2021differentiable, yu2021dags}.
+DiBS \citep{lorch2021dibs} assumes Bayesian ANMs and parametrises the space of graphs using latent variables. \citet{annadani2023bayesdag} also use sampling methods to sample from the posterior over ANM causal models, but use a permutation based parametrisation of the graph \citep{charpentier2021differentiable, yu2021dags}.

-In contrast, our work uses Bayesian model selection to distinguish causal structures within an MEC that can allow for fewer restrictions than likelihood-based methods \citep{stegle2010probabilistic, dhir2024}.
-While previous studies demonstrated this with two variables, we show its feasibility and advantages with multiple variables.
+Previous Bayesian methods have also relied on the restrictive assumptions common in likelihood based methods.
+In contrast, our work demonstrates that the advantage of Bayesian model selection is the allowance of fewer restrictions compared to likelihood-based methods \citep{stegle2010probabilistic, dhir2024, cooper1992bayesian}.
+This is strongly related to the idea of using independence of causal mechanisms (and the Kolmogorov complexity of causal models) to distinguish causal models \citep{janzing2010causal} (see \citet[Appendix B]{dhir2024}).
+While previous studies demonstrated this with two variables, we show its feasibility and advantages in the important multi-variable regime.